Tyler

 Oil on canvas, 48' x 43"

-This painting was inspired by a black cat I know named Isaac who in this painting is fleeing down the stairs.
-The apple print on the skirt honors Sir Isaac Newton.
-The woman is having serious trouble with gravity.
-I love the motion of breaking beads and used a lot of expressive "painted space" as opposed to detail in this work.
+This painting was inspired by the motion of breaking beads and by a black cat I know named Isaac who in this painting is fleeing down the stairs.
+The woman is having serious trouble with gravity, so the apple print on the skirt honors Sir Isaac Newton, who in turn was inspired by the falling motion of another apple.
+Oil on canvas, 40" x 30"

 Rain